earthknowsbest/sustainable-living/docs/lowtech/biomass/biochar-I.md

 [^10]:

-    trong Molecular signature and sources of biochemical recalcitrance of organic các-bone in Amazonian Dark Earths, (2007)
+    Molecular signature and sources of biochemical recalcitrance of organic carbon in Amazonian Dark Earths, (2007)

 ![biochar-5](../../assets/images/biochar/biochar-5.webp)